 ODT loading differs from that used in AC timing measurements.
-The reference load for ODT timings is shown in Figure 22.
+The reference load for ODT timings is shown in Figure 20.
 Two parameters define when ODT turns on or off synchronously, two define when ODT turns on or off asynchronously, and another defines when ODT turns on or off dynamically.
-Table 35 outlines and provides definition and measurement references settings for each parameter (see Table 36 (page 60)).
+Table 33 and Table 34 (page 54) outline and provide definition and measurement references settings for each parameter.